metame/infinite-lake/readme.md

 # Two Buckets

 ## Premise
-Generalizing the classic logic problem (popularized by Die Hard 3): There's an infinite lake and two buckets of fixed size (e.g. 3L & 5L), get a specific amount of water (e.g. 4L).
+Generalizing the classic logic problem (popularized by Die Hard 3): Given an infinite lake and two buckets of fixed size (e.g. 3L & 5L), how can you get a specific amount of water (e.g. 4L)?

 ## Code
 A CLI file is included, runnable with Node.js.
 Simply `node basicjs.js 4 5 3` passing 3 integer parameters (target, bucket1, bucket2).